lupyuen/lupyuen.github.io/src/riscv.md

 (Think Linux, but a lot smaller and simpler)

-In this article, we'll boot NuttX RTOS on a __64-bit RISC-V Device__ and explore the Boot Code inside NuttX.
+In this article, we'll...

+-   Boot NuttX RTOS on a __64-bit RISC-V Device__

+-   Explore the __Boot Code__ inside NuttX

+-   And learn a little __RISC-V Assembly__!

-_But we need RISC-V Hardware to do this?_
+_But we need RISC-V Hardware?_

 No worries!
-We'll run NuttX on the __QEMU Emulator__ for 64-bit RISC-V. Which will work on Linux, macOS and Windows machines.
+We'll run NuttX on the __QEMU Emulator__ for 64-bit RISC-V.

+Which will work on Linux, macOS and Windows machines.

 TODO